crisluengo/doxpp/doc/json_output.md

 The JSON file has the following format:
 {
-   index: '',
-   members: [],
+   "members": [],
-   headers: [],
+   "headers": [],
-   groups: [],
+   "groups": [],
-   pages: []
+   "pages": []
 }

-## index
-This is a Markdown block to render the index (front) page.

 ## members
 This is a list of everything that is defined at the global scope.
 Members are listed in order in which they were found in the header file.
 Each `members[i]` is a dictionary as follows:
 {
-   id: '',           // this is a unique identifier used for referencing
+   "id": "",           // this is a unique identifier used for referencing "name": "",         // name of the member
-   name: '',         // should this include the fully qualified name, or depend on the hierarchy?
-   type: '',         // class/function/enum/constant/define/namespace/etc.
-   parameters: [],   // (if a function)
-   return: '',       // (if a function)
-   brief: '',        // brief description, in Markdown
-   doc: '',          // full documentation, in Markdown
+   "brief": "",        // brief description, in Markdown "doc": "",          // full documentation, in Markdown "member_type": "",  // class/function/enum/variable/define/namespace/etc.
-   members: [],      // if a class or namespace, recursively list members
-   group: set(),     // id of the group(s) it is in (if any)
+   "parent": "",       // id of parent member
-   file: '',         // id of the file it is in (for namespaces, the first one it is encountered in)
+   "file": "",         // id of the file it is in (for namespaces, the first one it is encountered in) "group": "",        // id of the group it is in (or empty string) "deprecated": false // false or true

+   "parameters": [],   // (if a function)
+   "return": "",       // (if a function)
-   relates: '',      // (if a function) id of the class this function relates to (`\relates` command) ...               // other elements with additional information as needed ("virtual", "constexpr", etc) }
+   "members": [],      // (if a class or namespace) recursively list members "related": [],      // (if a class) list of ids of functions related to this class (`\relates` command) ...                 // other elements with additional information as needed ("virtual", "mutable", etc.)
+}

 Member IDs are not unrecognizable hash codes as Doxygen does it, but simply created from the fully qualified name and parameters, guaranteeing uniqueness.
 For example:
- - int ns::foo()                     => 'ns.foo-'
+ - int ns::foo()                     => 'ns-foo'
- - int ns::foo(int, double)          => 'ns.foo-int-double'
+ - int ns::foo(int, double)          => 'ns-foo-int--double-'
- - int ns::foo(int&, double const&)  => 'ns.foo-int&-doubleconst&'
+ - int ns::foo(int&, double const&)  => 'ns-foo-int-L-double-CL'
- - class ns::bar                     => 'ns.bar'
+ - class ns::bar                     => 'ns-bar'
- - ns::bar::bar(float*)              => 'ns.bar.bar-float*'
+ - ns::bar::bar(float*)              => 'ns-bar-bar-float-P'

+See `members.md` for more information on the dictionary fields for each of the types of members.

 ## headers
 This is a list of files.
 Each `headers[i]` is a dictionary as follows:
 {
-   id: '',           // unique identifier
+   "id": "",           // unique identifier
-   name: '',         // file name, with path from project root
+   "name": "",         // file name, with path from project root "brief": "",
-   brief: '',
-   doc: '',
+   "doc": "",
-   includes: []      // list of files included by the header }
+   "includes": []      // list of files included by the header }

 We don't list what is defined in a file, this information can easily be gathered by iterating through